bakhe8/Deemind/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a problem in Deemind
+about: Create a report to help us improve
 labels: bug
 ---

-## Description
+### Describe the bug
-A clear description of the bug.
+A clear and concise description of what the bug is.

-## Steps To Reproduce
+### To Reproduce
+Steps to reproduce the behavior:
-1.
+1. Command executed
-2.
+2. Input used
+3. Output observed

-## Expected behavior
+### Expected behavior
+What you expected to happen.

-## Logs / Screenshots
+### Logs / Reports
+Attach relevant files from `output/<theme>/report-extended.json` or console output.

-## Environment
+### Environment
 - OS:
-- Node:
+- Node version: